5 Cyber Tips from a Local Leader in Information Security

 Tip #4: New Year, new passwords

 With so many hacks and data breaches in 2016, including the 1 billion passwords lost by Yahoo, it is advisable to reset all passwords for 2017.
+Additionally, setting up MFA (multi-factor authentication) for all your accounts, both personal and organizational, should also be considered.
 Stop and think!
 Which other websites are you using former Yahoo passwords?
 Think LinkedIn, Adobe, Dropbox, Tumblr, BitTorrent, and Evernote – and yes, they all suffered a breach in the last two to three years.
 When resetting a password, make sure it is an easy to remember, complex password that is unique for each website.
 Here is one suggestion: Take the first letter from each word of a favorite song lyric to get eight to nine letters for a password.
 Then add a number and special character to it.

 Looking for a secure way to store all your passwords?
 Consider the website Password Safe (https://pwsafe.org/).
 When utilizing Excel or Word documents or “post-it” notes, switching to a secure password vault utility should definitely be a resolution that is kept.